 The fifth childless woman was the second wife of Elkanah the Ephraimite who was called Hannah.
 After she prayed that God would heal her womb, she gave birth to a boy who would become the prophet Samuel.
 Samuel was responsible for anointing both Kings Saul and David.

 The sixth childless woman in the Bible was the first wife of David, Saul's daughter Michal.
 She was the prize for the man who could bring down the dreaded Goliath of Gath.
 She loved David but her father eventually took her out of David's house and annulled the marriage.
 Scripture seems to indicate that she remained childless the rest of her life.

 The seventh of seven Biblically childless women is Elizabeth, the wife of Zacharias, who was barren but in her old age conceived John the Baptist.
 Jesus called him the greatest man born of a woman.

 The firstborn sons of the above females played a vital role in the Bible and in the history of Israel as a nation.
-The tribes represented by these six sons are Israel and Esau, Joseph, Ephraim, Dan, Levi, Benjamin.
-When healed, the first child produced by these initially childless women were used to fulfill a special purpose in the plan of God.
+All these men of previously childless mothers were used to fulfill a special purpose in the plan of God.